In need of a muted Christmas decor palette this year? Look no further! We’re serving up some simple ideas for blue Christmas decorations.

 Hints of Blue Christmas Decor in the Foyer

 Continuing the theme of simplicity, I didn’t buy a single new thing for the foyer.
 These are all tried-and-true favorites!
 I love moving these wooden horses around each year.
+The only hint of blue Christmas decorations is the ribbon around the wooden horse’s neck.

-To bring in a hint of blue, I simply tied a french blue ribbon around the horse’s neck.
 This little vignette is styled on the DIY Apothecary Cabinet IKEA Hack that’s been here for years.
 I’m considering changing things up in the foyer soon, so this may be the last season I style it!

 Here’s a little peek of the transition from the foyer into the dining room.
 And the bright light you see is coming from the afternoon light in the kitchen, which is up after a peek into the dining room!

-Simple Blue Christmas Dining Room Sneak Peek
+Christmas Dining Room Sneak Peek

 I haven’t decided whether or not to add on to the flocked tree.
 It’s so decorative just on its own!
 But I do have some gold and blue ornaments ready to go, and I’ll decide as the season progresses.
 Instead of rushing to do everything at once, I’ve been quite content to take my time with decorating this year and just letting it evolve.
 Honestly, it’s beautifully simple as it is!

-Simple Blue Christmas Decorating Ideas for the Kitchen
+Simple Blue Christmas Decorations in the Kitchen

 Since the kitchen is normally filled with simple blue touches anyway, it was so easy to guide it in this direction for Christmas.
 I shared a longer tour here, but I’ve made a couple of tweaks and changes since then.
+The blue hues are a nice change from the more traditional red and green Christmas decor in the kitchen.
+I love the way this space still feels festive, but with a bit of a modern touch.

 You can see the entire kitchen source list here!